 During our trip, many creatures were gracious enough to allow us to cohabitate peacefully with them for a time.
 We had 4 a.m. wake-up calls each morning from the howler monkeys, heard the nasal squeaks of baby sloths in the trees above, watched the rummaging of the capybaras in the nearby shrubbery, slept with huge, bright-green crickets at night, and admired the multitudes of parrots, toucans, and other tropical birds.

 One bright morning, as I was cleaning up our humble jungle abode, I heard a faint knock on the large front window that faced the swimming pool.
 It was a familiar sound to me, reminiscent of past experiences, but a little softer.
 As I looked outside on the ground, I saw a bird who, unbeknownst to itself, cleverly chose to fly into the window of a vacationing chiropractor.
-This time, the injured bird was the tiniest of hummingbirds.
+This time, the injured party was the tiniest of hummingbirds.
 Its iridescent blue and green feathers shone in the sun like the turquoise sea.
 Its little head was bent to the left.
 It was stunned, barely moving.

 I hurried outside to see if I could help.
 I gently picked up the hummingbird.
 It was breathing hard, and licking the air furiously with its long, needle-like tongue.
 As I cradled its warm little body in my hands, I could feel the race of its heartbeat like a ticking wristwatch in my palm.
 It was surely in pain, and had a droplet of blood coming out of its right eye.
 I did what any mother would do with a baby experiencing angst: I gently shushed it, and whispered, “It’s okay, little one, I am here.”

 I cupped the bird’s body into my left hand, with its tiny feet underneath it, and with my right index finger and thumb, I gently stroked the sides of its beak and face, to let it know that I was a friend.